7 Reasons to Rethink Employee Engagement and Internal Communication With Mobile Apps

 Gamification is a technique that has been used successfully for years by companies like McDonald’s, Walmart, and Starbucks to motivate employees.
 The benefits of gamifying employee training programs are directly related to engagement.

-Check out these eye-popping statistics about gamification in the workplace:
+Check out these eye-popping <a href="https://startkiwi.com/blog/gamification-in-the-workplace-tactics-for-restau

 Gamification is ideal for the onboarding process, as it provides more incentive for employees to watch training videos and go through compliance-related tasks.
 Apps can also keep track of the tasks that employees have completed with a progress bar to show them what they’ve accomplished.